mOctave/endless-stuff/README.md

 Here is my relative ship abundance spreadsheet, accurate as of version 0.10.4: https://docs.google.com/spreadsheets/d/1P05nS0vKUA0khCnKQC-WIQZ2guYL6aVwb48x9_skGZU/edit?usp=sharing.
 Ship abundances are calculated based on natural fleet spawns at the beginning of the game.
 If you want the code I used to calculate all this, you can find it under ShipCountCalculator.java.
 A compiled version is not available, you willl have to compile and run it using `javac ShipCountCalculator.java` and `java ShipCountCalculator`.

+Here is a spreadsheet of current (last updated 0.10.10) planet and system attributes and the planets and systems that use them: https://docs.google.com/spreadsheets/d/1YsAR1AsyE9rEWZF6UvupnSHVAMKNxaMm87tHucDXdzM/edit?usp=sharing.

 ## Ship Comparisons

 Last year, I put together a now outdated booklet of ES ship comparisons.
 If you want it, it's [here](https://github.com/mOctave/endless-stuff/blob/main/ES%20Ship%20Comparisons.pdf).